MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **key**

 Loads a list by ID **or** name.
-If the provided key value can be parsed as a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier), the list will be loaded by ID.
-Otherwise, it will be loaded by name.
+If the provided key value can be parsed as a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier), the list is loaded by ID.
+Otherwise, it's loaded by name.

 ```
 <!-- key_variable can hold an ID or name -->